MuhammedBuyukkinaci/General-IT-Notes/DesigningMachineLearningSystems/README.md

     ![](./images/021.png)
     - In CV, mixup approach is creating images with artificial labels.
 Let's assume we deal with a binary image classification example.
 Dog=0, Cat=1.
 In this scenario, we create a middle input with a mixup label as below.
     ![](./images/022.png)

+# Chapter 5 - Training Data

+1) According to a paper published by Facebook in 2014, the most important thing for an ML model is features.